massanoori/THRotator/docs/en/_sources/pages/usage.rst.txt

 on which this detection methodology doesn't work, use this feature or manipulate on the cutomization window, as described in :ref:`usage_ui_force_vertical`.

-.. note:: This config is not saved to ``throt.ini`` due to its strong effect.
+.. note:: This config is not saved due to its large effect.

 Customization window